All Episodes

 But she and I had more in common than anybody else in that place.

-And we talked for an hour while our kids played, we exchanged phone numbers, we're gonna set up a play date.
+And we talked for an hour while our kids played.

 And why are we doing that?

-And we want the same things for our kids.
+Because we think the same and we want the same things for our kids.

-So anyways, as you can see, I got no shortage of things I want to talk about.
+So, anyways, as you can see, I got no shortage of things I want to talk about.

-I would love to hear from you, so please hit me on social media at Rogerecap at LindaMek.
+So please hit me on social media at rogue recap at LindaMick.

-Um really just want to hear what's on your mind and what you would like me to talk about.
+Really just want to hear what's on your mind and what you would like me to talk about.

-I think soon we're gonna actually have the ability for us to interact with callers, so I'll invite you guys to call in and all the things.
+I think soon we're going to actually have the ability for us to interact with quality.

-But um just really looking forward to spending some time with you and getting to know you guys and talking about the things that I think all of us are very uncomfortable about.
+But just really looking forward to spending some time with you and getting to know you guys and talking about the things that I think all of us are very uncomfortable about.

 So we'll see you next time.